wehlutyk/thesis/content/4-discussion.md

 some social acts can be used to regulate other social acts (e.g. ostensibly staring at your own extended hand to signal to your interlocutor that they should shake it).
 This new level of interactive norm then leads to its own tensions, which are again resolved by yet another higher interactive norm.
 The expansion thus continues by building each level of normativity as the resolution of a tension between the types of individual and interactive norms that exist at the previous level.
-@cuffari_participatory_2015 propose 8 levels of normativity,
+@cuffari_participatory_2015 propose 8 levels of normativity,^[
-^[The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. a stare regulating an act of giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.
+The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. a stare regulating an act of giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.
 ]
 each one corresponding to a new sensitivity of the interacting organisms to a regularity or constraint at the previous level.
 Often, the new regularity and its regulation by the participants appears at a different time scale (as in the turn-taking example above), or in a different dimension than at the previous level (for instance, coordinating social acts across a community).